|Funding Program:||Northern Australia Roads Program

 |Local Council/Shire:||Shire of Halls Creek

-The project will build on previous investments to seal the Road and will realign and seal an approximately 90 kilomtres of the Broome Cape Leveque Road.
+The project will build on previous investments to seal the road and will realign and seal approximately 90km of the Broome - Cape Leveque Road.
 The works will also include drainage improvements including culverts, fauna underpasses and floodways.

 The unsealed sections of the Road have gradually been deteriorating, with sections falling below the nautral surface, requiring road users to negotiate steep banks in order to pass.